The Complete Beginner's Guide to Padel in Marbella

 Booking Your First Court in Marbella

 The easiest way to book a court in Marbella is through the Playtomic app, which most clubs use for their online reservation system.
 Simply download the app, search for clubs near you, and choose a free slot.
 Many clubs also accept walk-in bookings, especially during weekday off-peak hours.
 Expect to pay between โ‚ฌ10 and โ‚ฌ40 per court per hour depending on the club, time of day, and whether the court is indoor or outdoor.
+For a detailed overview of what each club offers, see our guide to the best padel clubs in Marbella.

 Tips for Your First Game